 Grate potatoes.
 Add eggs, oil, salt, and pepper to the bowl with the potatoes and combine well.

-Line a standard size cookie sheet with Gefen Easy Baking Parchment Paper.
+Line a standard size cookie sheet with Gefen Parchment Paper.
 Spread mixture evenly on parchment paper to cover the cookie sheet.
 Bake uncovered for approximately half an hour—until the top of the mixture is firm.

 Remove from oven and allow to cool for five minutes.
 Roll potato kugel mixture with the parchment paper (jelly roll style).